navcoin/navcoin/doc/bech32-mod-gen-poly.md

 $ parallel -a list.txt ./crccollide {} 5 120 ">" results1/{}.txt
 ```

-So far, we have taken the same steps as those done in the Monero's Jamis search, and this generated the output files in `results1` directotory.
-The calculation took approx 25 days on Core i5-13500 using 20 threads.
+This generated the a huge number of the output files in `results1` directory.
+The calculation took approximately 25 days on Core i5-13500.

 ```bash
 39762158.30s user 2845631.54s system 1975% cpu 599:14:56.86 total
 ```

-After removing polynomial below the threshould with
+After removing polynomials below the threshould with:

 ```bash
 $ find results1 -name "*.txt" -type f -size -2k -delete
 ```

-Following the Jamis's search steps, `16976` polynomials are left in the `results1` directory.
+`16976` polynomials were left in the `results1` directory.

 ```bash
 $ ls -1 results1 | wc -l
 16976
 ```

-Each file in `results1` directory looks this:
+Each file in `results1` directory looked like:

 ```bash
 ...